coderofsalvation/blog.leondustar.nl/_posts/2015-05-01-electribe-sx-dithering-distortion-trick.md

 title: electribe sx dithering distortion trick
 ---

-The Korg electribe SX native distortion effect lacks treble crips imho.
+The Korg electribe SX native distortion effect lacks highfrequency content imho.
 I accidentally discovered how to add high distortion frequencies: by maximizing the added dithering: normalize a sample played at low volume.
 Doing so with the eq-effect will give you still a bit of high- low-band control using the fx knobs.